indeedeng/iwf/gen/iwfidl/docs/CommandResults.md

 `func (o *CommandResults) HasTimerResults() bool`

 HasTimerResults returns a boolean if a field has been set.

+### GetOnQueryAttributeChangeResults

+`func (o *CommandResults) GetOnQueryAttributeChangeResults() []OnQueryAttributeChangeResult`

+GetOnQueryAttributeChangeResults returns the OnQueryAttributeChangeResults field if non-nil, zero value otherwise.

+### GetOnQueryAttributeChangeResultsOk

+`func (o *CommandResults) GetOnQueryAttributeChangeResultsOk() (*[]OnQueryAttributeChangeResult, bool)`

+GetOnQueryAttributeChangeResultsOk returns a tuple with the OnQueryAttributeChangeResults field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOnQueryAttributeChangeResults

+`func (o *CommandResults) SetOnQueryAttributeChangeResults(v []OnQueryAttributeChangeResult)`

+SetOnQueryAttributeChangeResults sets OnQueryAttributeChangeResults field to given value.

+### HasOnQueryAttributeChangeResults

+`func (o *CommandResults) HasOnQueryAttributeChangeResults() bool`

+HasOnQueryAttributeChangeResults returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)